Namesonic/simple-site/README.md

 `composer create-project namesonic/simple-site my-site-name`

+If composer did not install any dependencies (missing the /vendor folder), or even if it did, you can run, `composer install` to double check.

 ## Configuration

-Your webserver should be configured to point the document root to the `my-site-name/public` folder.
+For a production server, your webserver document root should be configured to point to `my-site-name/public` folder.

 ## Development

+This package lays out the following directory structure meant to organize your code, layouts and display pages.

 ```
 app\